zaiisao/Documentation/en/Voice/audio_effect_mixing_web.md

 title: Play Audio Effects/Audio Mixing File
 description: How to enable audio mixing for Web
 platform: Web
-updatedAt: Fri Jun 19 2020 11:39:51 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 09:34:52 GMT+0800 (CST)
 ---
 # Play Audio Effects/Audio Mixing File
 ## Introduction

-In a call or live broadcast, you may need to play custom audio or music files to all users in the channel.
+In a call or live interactive streaming, you may need to play custom audio or music files to all users in the channel.
 For example, adding sound effects in a game, or playing background music.
 Agora provides two groups of methods for playing audio effect files and audio mixing.

 Before proceeding, ensure that you have implemented basic real-time functions in your project.
 See [Start a  Call](../../en/Voice/start_call_web.md) or [Start Live Interactive Streaming](../../en/Voice/start_live_web.md) for details.